10 things to start doing today

 - Turn down the thermostat on your water heater.

 The temperature on your water heater may be set higher than necessary.
 Some manufacturers preset water heaters to 140 degrees.
-Lowering the temperature by 10 degrees can save you up to 5% on your water heating costs.
-Just make sure to keep the temperature at 120 degrees or higher to protect against bacteria.
+Lowering the temperature by at least 10 degrees can save you up to 5% on your water heating costs.
+The U.S. Consumer Product Safety Commission (CPSC) suggests users to keep the temperature at 120 degrees.

 Ready for more?
 See the tips throughout the rest of this page.